some-natalie/some-natalie/_posts/2024-06-17-git-config-audits.md

 > If the fundamental configurations are controlled by end users, where can we get the information we need to definitively know who did what?
 >
 > 🕵️‍♀️ **Next up** - a tour of how git thinks about identity and how we can answer audit questions on it.
+[Part 3: Understanding identity in git repositories](../git-identity)
 {: .prompt-info}

 ---